Chicago

 PFAS Chemicals in Firefighting Foam and Effects on Human Health

 In a number of research studies, PFAS have been linked to an increased risk for cancer and other serious health problems.
-With the number of chemicals used in firefighting foam, the health impacts of them are widespread.

 The health of airport firefighters, military firefighters, chemical plant workers, and workers who transport and manufacture firefighting foam is especially at risk.